-The wall of the esophagus is composed of circular inner and outer longitudinal layers of muscle that are supplied by the esophageal nerve plexus.
+The esophagus wall is composed of circular inner and outer longitudinal layers of muscle supplied by the esophageal nerve plexus.
 This nerve plexus surrounds the lower portion of the esophagus.

 The esophagus functions primarily as a means of transport between compartments.

-It is divided into four main regions and has two edges called major and minor curvatures.
+It is divided into four central regions and has two edges called major and minor curvatures.

-The first section is the cardia that surrounds the cardial orifice where the esophagus enters the stomach.
+The first section is the cardia surrounding the cardiac orifice where the esophagus enters the stomach.

 The fundus is the upper, dilated portion of the stomach that contacts the left dome of the diaphragm.

-This is where most of the gastric glands are found and where most of the mixing of food occurs.
+This is where most of the gastric glands are found and where most of the food mixing occurs.

-The inner surface of the stomach contracts into numerous longitudinal folds called rugas.
+The inner surface of the stomach contracts into numerous longitudinal folds called rugae.